CodelyTV/dotly/README.md

 │  └── update          # Update dotly to the latest stable release ├── 📁 shell
 │  └── zsh # ZSH helpers
+└── 📁 symlinks
-└── 📁 symlinks # Apply all symlinks
+    └── apply # Apply all symlinks
-    └── apply
 ```

 ### 💽 Alias

+You can see the default aliases [here](dotfiles_template/shell/aliases.sh).
+The most commonly used are:

+* `..`: cd one directory up
+* `la`: ls all files/dirs with colors
+* `up`: Update all your package managers packages

 ## ⁉️ Troubleshooting

+TODO

 ## 🤝 Contributing

+TODO

 ### 🔦 Lint & Static analysis

+TODO

 ## ⚖️ LICENSE